chetmancini/bridge-money-movement/README.md

 5. Mark transaction complete.
 6. Notification: Notification Service updates the investor and fund with the transaction status.

-Technical Decisions
+## Technical Decisions

-Caching:
-Use Redis for caching frequently accessed data such as account balances to improve performance.
+Caching: Use Redis for caching frequently accessed data such as account balances to improve performance.
-Queuing:
-Use RabbitMQ or AWS SQS to handle multiple transactions simultaneously and ensure they are processed in order.
-For a toy example where durability isn’t important we could just implement in Python.
+Queuing: For a toy example where durability isn’t important we could just implement in Python.
+We could leverage Redis early and eventually move to a more robust queue service.
-Database:
-Relational database like PostgreSQL for transactional consistency and integrity.
+Database: Relational database like PostgreSQL for transactional consistency and integrity.
-Concurrency Control:
-Use optimistic locking to handle multiple transactions and avoid race conditions.
+Concurrency Control: Use optimistic locking to handle multiple transactions and avoid race conditions.

+## Phased Development

+### Example (this)

+### Early working system

+### Advanced system

+As demand and complexity grows there are a number of ways we can enhance the system.

 ### Advantages of Two-Step Transfer Process